apache/causeway-site/content/components/objectstores/jdo/disabling-persistence-by-reachability.md

 Title: Disabling Persistence by Reachability

-JDO/DataNucleus supports the concept of [persistence-by-reachability](http://www.datanucleus.org/products/datanucleus/jdo/orm/cascading.html).
+By default, JDO/DataNucleus supports the concept of [persistence-by-reachability](http://www.datanucleus.org/products/datanucleus/jdo/orm/cascading.html).
 That is, if a non-persistent entity is associated with an already-persistent entity, then DataNucleus will detect this and will automatically persist the associated object.
 Put another way: there is no need to call Isis' `DomainObjectContainer#persist(.)` or `DomainObjectContainer#persistIfNotAlready(.)` methods.

-However, convenient though this feature is, you may find that it causes performance issues.
+However, convenient though this feature is, *you may find that it causes performance issues*.

 One scenario in particular where this performance issues can arise is if your entities implement the `java.lang.Comparable` interface, and you have used Isis' [ObjectContracts](../../../reference/Utility.html) utility.
 The issue here is that `ObjectContracts` implementation can cause DataNucleus to recursively rehydrate a larger number of associated entities.
 (More detail below).

-To disable persistence-by-reachability, add the following to `persistor_datanucleus.properties`:
+We therefore *recommend that you disable persistence-by-reachability*, add the following to `persistor_datanucleus.properties`:

     #
     # Require explicit persistence (since entities are Comparable and using ObjectContracts#compareTo).